- Our Services

 For more information, the Michigan Adoption Resource Exchange (MARE) website offers a list of frequently asked questions.

 Some private agencies will require a home assessment fee.
 However, once the family adopts a child from the foster care system in Michigan, the family must be reimbursed that fee by the agency for a Michigan child.
-If the family adopts a child from another State’s foster care system, that family may be reimbursed through that State’s nonrecurring adoption expenses.
+If the family adopts a child from another state’s foster care system, that family may be reimbursed through that state’s nonrecurring adoption expenses.
 Also, if a child in foster care is eligible for a subsidy, then the adoptive family may be eligible for reimbursement of limited nonrecurring adoption-related costs.
 Most families are only responsible for court filing fees and the new birth certificates, which is approximately $200.
 Ask the agencies you contact if they have any upfront fees you should know of.

-Due to changes at the state level, Michigan Department of Human Services offices no longer provide adoption services.
+Due to changes at the state level, Michigan Department of Health and Human Services offices no longer provide adoption services.
 Therefore, you will need to identify a private agency that can provide the adoption services you require.

-To obtain orientation information, please contact the agency nearest to you or go to the Michigan Adoption Resource Exchange (M.A.R.E.) for a list of trainings delivered by agencies across the State of Michigan.
+To obtain orientation information, please contact the agency nearest to you or go to the Michigan Adoption Resource Exchange (M.A.R.E.) for a list of trainings delivered by agencies across the state of Michigan.

 The Michigan Adoption Resource Exchange (MARE) is a huge resource link for the state of Michigan.
 It is a vital resource, and has a comprehensive calendar of support group meetings, conferences, and training opportunities.